 The other is the relationship between technology and bodies.
 I have suggested that this is the more obvious relationship upon which the formulations of human-technology relationships are built.
-Critiques of the objectification and homogenization of bodies by technology have, in their associated critique of value-neutrality and objectivity in science, shifted to a more phenomenological approach.
-Notions of touch and embodiment have tried to address questions of this relationship through porosity, lack of separation, and so on, and deserve greater attention than this investigation has been able to bring to the exercise.
-It is with the hope of such an approach contributing further to the different interpretation of lived experience as laid out in the last section, that I close this discussion.
+Notions of embodiment and touch, however, have tried to address questions of this relationship through porosity, lack of separation, and so on, and deserve greater attention than this investigation has been able to pay, in order to arrive at better understandings of the relationship.